yuvalbatan/writeups/HTB/Inject.md

 ![image](https://user-images.githubusercontent.com/114166939/233982989-9597389d-d22d-4518-9696-a01eae0baa45.png)

-Let's run the playbooks with the command:
+Let's run the playbooks on the victim machine with the command:
 ```bash
 ansible
 ```

-Now let's check if it worked:
+Now let's check if it works:
 ```bash
 ls -la /bin/bash
 ```